 Lesson 2 – Get up and get on with what you have to do

-“At dawn, when you have trouble getting out of bed, tell yourself: ‘I have to go to work–as a human being.
-What do I have to complain of, if I’m going to do what I was born for–the things which I was brought into the world to do?
+“At dawn, when you have trouble getting out of bed, tell yourself: ‘I have to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?’ – Marcus Aurelius

-I meet too many managers who aren’t focusing their energy and attention on the right things every day.
+I meet too many people who aren’t focusing their energy and attention on the right things every day.
 There’s no get up and go.
 No action.
 No decision making.
 No plan.

 I’ve done a video on this before and written a book about where I believe managers should invest their energy and attention.
 Instead, many managers simply meander through their days not knowing what to do.

 This is not just work, but family, health, fitness.
-Get up and get life lived is really the lesson here.
+Get up, get active and get engaged in life.
 And live each day as though it is your last.

 As Seneca said in the shortness of life: